Ampuis, Rhône, France

 It is impossible to think of the wines of Côte-Rôtie without having the Jamet name as absolute reference.
 The work done by Jean-Paul and Corinne, now carried on by their son Loïc, has redefined the appellation’s style and potential, revealing a finesse some might have thought impossible to achieve.

 Interesting fact: Jean-Paul’s trust in the talent of his son and in the potential of the knowledge he gained while working in wineries abroad has taken shape in the first Condrieu with a Jamet label.
 The wine is Loïc’s brainchild and his full responsibility, from vineyard to bottle.
 The first release was the 2015 vintage and we can’t wait to try what is bound to be a fantastic expression of Viognier!

 Domaine Jamet Wines

-> In 1976 Jean-Paul Jamet left school to join his father Joseph at the helm of the family’s winery.
-This would mark the beginning of a quiet revolution that would change not only the wines produced by the Jamet family but also the overall perception of the Côte-Rôtie appellation and the potential of its terroirs.
+In 1976 Jean-Paul Jamet left school to join his father, Joseph, at the helm of the family’s winery.
+This would mark the beginning of a quiet revolution that changed not only the wines produced by the Jamet family, but also the world’s expectations about the Côte-Rôtie appellation and the potential of its terroirs.

-> Jean-Paul started challenging assumptions by making daring decisions towards precision viticulture and careful winemaking, that would allow for the more refined and balanced expression of Syrah that he believed the mineral soils of Côte-Rôtie could deliver.
-He believed that the true beauty of the wines could only start by understanding the terroir and development of the viens and it was by spending countless hours in the vienyards that he developed his knowledge and, ultimately, winemaking style.
+Jean-Paul started challenging assumptions by making daring changes towards precision viticulture and careful winemaking.
+These would allow for the more refined and balanced expression of Syrah that he believed the mineral soils of Côte-Rôtie could deliver.
+He believed that the true beauty of the wines could only start by understanding the terroir and development of the viness and it was by spending countless hours in the vineyards that he developed his knowledge and, ultimately, winemaking style.

-> Their wines speak of this dramatic landscape and of the elegance of the schist soils.
-Balance, consistency and knowledge are the family’s motto and this is certainly what you can taste in each of the Jamet wines.
+Their wines speak of this dramatic landscape and of the elegance of the schist soils.
+Balance, consistency and knowledge are the family’s motto and this is certainly what you can taste in each bottle of Jamet.